Relaxations for binary polynomial optimization via signed certificates: Binary non-negativity of NNS polynomials.

-\begin{theorem} For any $s\in\{-1,0,1\}^{\bB}$, $\nnn(\myvs)$ is a convex polyhedral cone with an LP formulation of $m$ monomial variables subject to a signed support constraint and a non-negativity constraint.
-Moreover, every NNS polynomial $f \preceq \myvs$ is binary non-negative if and only if $f \in \nnn(\myvs)$. \end{theorem} \begin{proof}{Proof.} The constraint $f \preceq \myvs$ implies that the number of non-zero entries of $f$ is $m$, while the other entries are fixed.
+\begin{theorem} For any $\myvs\in\{-1,0,1\}^{\bB}$ such that $\myvs_{\bB_{2:n}}\le \vz$, $\nnn(\myvs)$ is a convex polyhedral cone with an LP formulation of $m$ monomial variables subject to a signed support constraint and a non-negativity constraint.
+Moreover, every NNS polynomial $f$ signed-supported within $\myvs$ is binary non-negative if and only if $f \in \nnn(\myvs)$. \end{theorem} \begin{proof}{Proof.} The constraint $\ssv(f) \preceq \myvs$ implies that $f$ has at most $m$ nonzero coefficients, while all coefficients outside $\supp(\myvs)$ are fixed to zero.
 Therefore, $\nnn(\myvs)$ has an LP formulation of $m$ monomial variables, so it is a convex polyhedral set.
-We know that $\nnn(\myvs)$ is the set of all binary non-negative NNS polynomials within $\myvs$.
-For every $f \in \nnn(\myvs)$, $\lambda f $ is binary non-negative for positive scalar $\lambda$. \Halmos \end{proof}
+We know that $\nnn(\myvs)$ is the set of all binary non-negative NNS polynomials signed-supported within $\myvs$.
+For every $f \in \nnn(\myvs)$ and every positive scalar $\lambda$, $\lambda f$ is binary non-negative. \Halmos \end{proof}